LogoLogo

 Linux Service

-To automate the server launch so it starts on system boot, configure it as a Linux service:
+To automatically start the server on boot, configure it as a Linux service:

 1